Michael Cannon-Brookes Sells 7,948 Shares of Atlassian Co. (NASDAQ:TEAM) Stock

 Atlassian Co.
-(NASDAQ:TEAM – Get Free Report) CEO Michael Cannon-Brookes sold 7,948 shares of the stock in a transaction on Monday, September 23rd.
-The stock was sold at an average price of $162.27, for a total value of $1,289,721.96.
-Following the completion of the transaction, the chief executive officer now directly owns 39,740 shares in the company, valued at $6,448,609.80.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+(NASDAQ:TEAM – Get Free Report) CEO Michael Cannon-Brookes sold 7,948 shares of the business’s stock in a transaction on Wednesday, September 25th.
+The stock was sold at an average price of $161.98, for a total transaction of $1,287,417.04.
+Following the completion of the sale, the chief executive officer now directly owns 23,844 shares of the company’s stock, valued at approximately $3,862,251.12.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this link.

 Michael Cannon-Brookes also recently made the following trade(s):